 Use a Natural Moisturiser

-If you can’t pronounce the ingredients in your moisturiser, you probably shouldn’t use it.
-Lots of beauty products are loaded with chemicals like parabens, fragrance and more – all harmful to the environment and to your skin.
+If you can’t pronounce the ingredients in your moisturizer, you probably shouldn’t use it.
+Lots of beauty products are loaded with chemicals like parabens, fragrance, and more – all harmful to the environment and to your skin.
 Make the switch to coconut oil to save money and protect your skin.
-It’s inexpensive, natural and smells great.
+It’s inexpensive, natural, and smells great.